 Make sure to conduct regular evaluations of who has permission to different systems in your network.
 This includes systems that have been opened with APIs.
 Due to staff turnover or evolving roles, permissions should be periodically updated and reviewed.

 If your team works remotely, or on the go, make sure that they don’t resort to using public WiFi.
 Public WiFi is inherently insecure, and puts your information at risk.
 Instead, provide them with portable connectivity they can use on the go.

 37. Guest WiFi

 Set up a WiFi specifically for guests that is separate from the one you use for work.
 The guest WiFi should have no access to your internal networks, so this way your guests have internet access but not access to your data.

 38. Use Your Email Security Features

-Your email platform will come with built-in security features, and we advise you take full advantage of them!
+Your email platform will come with built-in security features, and we advise you to take full advantage of them!
 Email is such an easy, common target for cyber criminals since every other account you hold on the internet can pretty much be reset through your email.
 If they have access to your email, they can easily access other systems, or send malicious content to your contacts who won’t realise you’ve been hacked.

 39. Industry Guidelines

-Be sure you review any industry specific guidelines as they frequently will have good tips and rules you can follow within your data management to keep things safe and reduce the risk of breaches.
-Review the industry specific guidelines below:
+Be sure you review any industry-specific guidelines as they frequently will have good tips and rules you can follow within your data management to keep things safe and reduce the risk of breaches.
+Review the industry-specific guidelines below: